 Our operating revenues for a particular period are difficult to predict.
-Our card revenues and other fees, cash transfer revenues and interchange revenues, collectively, may decline or grow at a slower rate than in prior periods.
+Our total operating revenues may decline or grow at a slower rate than in prior periods.
 Our ability to meet financial expectations could be adversely affected by various factors, such as the failure of our supply chain management efforts to increase revenues, delays in implementing revenue growth activities or the failure of these activities to generate expected revenues, and increased competition within the store locations of many of our largest retail distributors.
 We also expect seasonal or other influences to cause sequential quarterly fluctuations and periodic declines in our operating revenues, operating income and net income.
 For example, in recent years, our results from the provision of prepaid financial services for each of the first two quarters have been favorably affected by large numbers of taxpayers electing to receive their tax refunds via direct deposit on our cards, which caused our operating revenues to be typically higher in the first halves of those years than they were in the corresponding second halves of those years.
-We expect these seasonal trends to be amplified in 2015 as a result of our provision of tax refund processing services following our acquisition of TPG.
-TPG's business is highly seasonal as it generates the substantial majority of its revenue in the first quarter, and substantially all of its revenue in the first half of each calendar year.
+These seasonal trends were amplified in 2015, which is the first year we provided tax refund processing services.
+Our tax refund processing services business is highly seasonal as it generates the substantial majority of its revenue in the first quarter, and substantially all of its revenue in the first half of each calendar year.
+Accordingly, we expect to continue to experience seasonal trends in future years similar to those we experienced in 2015, taking into account our expected results of operations for the last quarter of 2015.